-- Research Software Alliance has a mission to “bring communities together to collaborate on the improvement of the social and technical environment for research software”.
+- Research Software Alliance has the mission to “bring communities together to collaborate on the advancement of research software”.
 The ARDC is represented on the ReSA Steering Committee

 - Software Sustainability Institute (UK) “cultivates better, more sustainable, research software to enable world-class research”.

-- FORCE11 Software Citation Implementation Group builds on on the previous Software Citation Working Group, to support implementation of the software citation principles across the research and scholarly publication sectors.
-The ARDC are members of the Interest Group.
+- FORCE11 Software Citation Implementation Group builds on the previous Software Citation Working Group, to support implementation of the software citation principles across the research and scholarly publication sectors.
+The ARDC has members in the Interest Group.

-- RD-A Software Source Code Interest Group “provides a forum to discuss issues on management, sharing, discovery, archival and provenance of software source code.
+- Research Data Alliance, Software Source Code Interest Group “provides a forum to discuss issues on management, sharing, discovery, archival and provenance of software source code.
 It will pay special attention to source code that generates research data and plays an important role in scientific publications”.
-The ARDC co-chair the Interest Group.
+The ARDC co-chaired the Interest Group from 2017 to 2020.

-- RD-A Software Source Code Identification Working Group aims to provide concrete recommendations for the identification of software.
-The ARDC are members of the Working Group.
+- Research Data Alliance, Software Source Code Identification Working Group aims to provide concrete recommendations for the identification of software.
+The ARDC has members in the Working Group.

-- Working Towards Sustainable Software for Science: Practice and Experiences (WSSSPE) is “an international community-driven organisation that promotes sustainable research software by addressing challenges related to the full lifecycle of research software through shared learning and community action.”.
-The ARDC contribute to WSSSPE workshops.
+- Working Towards Sustainable Software for Science: Practice and Experiences (WSSSPE) is “an international community-driven organisation that promotes sustainable research software by addressing challenges related to the full lifecycle of research software through shared learning and community action.”
+The ARDC contributes to WSSSPE workshops.

 - The Carpentries is a community driven organisation that teaches foundational coding and data science skills to researchers worldwide.
-The ARDC contribute to lesson development and Advisory Boards.
+The ARDC contributes to lesson development and sits on Advisory Boards.